Knee Pain Treatment Fullarton

 Multi-Disciplinary Approach

-Our referral network consists of physiotherapists, exercise physiologists, massage therapists, osteopaths so that we can develop a treatment plan that covers as many aspects as possible to increase our ability to help you.
+Our collaborative network, consisting of physiotherapists, exercise physiologists, massage therapists, and osteopaths, ensures that we can devise a treatment strategy that comprehensively addresses various aspects, thereby maximising our competence to help you.

 Improve Knee Pain and Mobility at SA Running Injury Clinic

-With clinics North Adelaide and Eastwood, we service patients across Walkerville, Unley, Prospect, St Peters, Brompton, Norwood, Thebarton, Mile End, Parkside, Glenside, Fullarton, Frewville, Highgate, Myrtle Bank, Glenunga, and surrounding locations.
-Give us a call today to arrange a meeting with one of our congenial and adept therapists, and let's commence your journey towards improvement!
+Our clinics welcome patents from Walkerville, Unley, Prospect, St Peters, Brompton, Norwood, Thebarton, Mile End, Parkside, Glenside, Fullarton, Highgate, Myrtle Bank, Glenunga, Burnside and nearby suburbs.
+Contact us today to set up an appointment with one of our friendly therapists, and together, we'll embark on the path to improvement!